Mr. Tambourine Man (album): Background and recording

 Before forming the Byrds in 1964, most of the band members had come from a folk and roots music background, rather than a rock and roll one.
 Lead guitarist Jim McGuinn had been a solo folk singer and sideman with various professional folk groups.
 So too had singer and songwriter Gene Clark and the band's rhythm guitarist David Crosby.
-Bass player Chris Hillman's musical background also encompassed folk, but was more oriented towards bluegrass music.
+Bassist Chris Hillman's musical background also encompassed folk, but was more oriented towards bluegrass music.

 Clark and McGuinn first met in early 1964 at The Troubadour folk club in Los Angeles and formed a duo, playing Beatles' covers, Beatlesque renditions of traditional folk songs, and some self-penned material.
 The duo soon added Crosby to the line-up and named themselves the Jet Set.
 Over the coming months, Hillman and drummer Michael Clarke were added to the Jet Set and the band signed to Columbia Records on November 10, 1964.
 They changed their name to the Byrds over Thanksgiving that year.

 On January 20, 1965, the band entered Columbia Recording Studios in Hollywood to record the then-unreleased Bob Dylan song "Mr. Tambourine Man" as their debut single.
 Record producer Terry Melcher felt that the band hadn't completely gelled yet musically, so he brought in a group of L.A. session musicians, later known as the Wrecking Crew, to provide the musical backing on the single.
 As a result, McGuinn was the only Byrd to play on "Mr. Tambourine Man" and its Clark-penned B-side, "I Knew I'd Want You".
 The single was released in April 1965 and was an immediate hit, reaching number 1 on both the U.S. Billboard Hot 100 chart and the UK Singles Chart.
 In addition, the electric rock band treatment that the Byrds and Melcher had given "Mr. Tambourine Man" effectively created the template for the musical subgenre of folk rock.